ppy/osu-wiki/wiki/Glossary/en.md

 ### Test Mode

-Test mode is a feature of the [beatmap editor](/wiki/beatmap_editor).
+A feature of the [beatmap editor](/wiki/beatmap_editor).
 This allows you to test your beatmap without having to submit anything.
 However, you are required to save the beatmap before continuing to test mode; creating issues if you need to rollback on your recent changes.

 ### Time Signature

-The time signature is a musical term that indicates how many beats are in each measure and what note value constitutes a single beat. osu! offers two alternative time signatures, which can be selected from the Timing menu: 4/4, which is the one most commonly used, and 3/4, which is selected when the rhythm of the song is of, or similar to, a waltz.
+A musical term that indicates how many beats are in each measure and what note value constitutes a single beat. osu! offers two alternative time signatures, which can be selected from the Timing menu: 4/4, which is the one most commonly used, and 3/4, which is selected when the rhythm of the song is of, or similar to, a waltz.

 ### Timing Section